Terminating matched relationships

 It is possible that differences - for example parenting styles or lifestyles - become apparent, which could place strain on living arrangements.
 It is therefore important that people arriving from Ukraine and their host families are informed of support and advice to manage any difficulties, with the aim of avoiding breakdown.

-Where there are difficulties within a matched relationship, as the host, you should contact your local authority to seek support and informed of the options available.
+Where difficulties arise within a matched relationship, such as but not exhaustively those referred to above, the host and/or displaced person should contact the relevant local authority to seek support and information on available options.

-Where the relationships are irreconcilable, or risks are identified to you or your guests that cannot be mitigated, and as a result the guests can no longer reside at the address, you must inform the local authority immediately to make any necessary arrangements.
+Where relationships are irreconcilable, or risks are identified to a host or displaced person that cannot be mitigated, and as a result the guests can no longer reside at this home, the host must inform the relevant local authority immediately to make necessary arrangements.

-Guests should be encouraged to also make contact directly with the local authority to ensure that they are put back into the matching process and found suitable accommodation.
+Guests should be encouraged to also make contact directly with the relevant local authority to ensure that they are put back into the matching process and provided with suitable alternative accommodation.

 There is a problem